It is more than just reading and writing we embed effective cooperative learning behaviours and positively support and celebrate pupil engagement.

 In addition to a daily supported short writing task, in every third lesson the teacher will guide children through a longer writing activity that is related to the theme of both the Shared Story and STaR books.
 Your child will think, speak, and work collaboratively with others as they go through the writing process.

-- Wings supports and challenges both basic and more competent readers.
+- Our lessons supports and challenges both basic and more competent readers.

 - It uses a wide range of carefully selected literature including fiction, non-fiction and poetry.
 In most cases, your child will read the whole book, giving them 'reading stamina' – something that Government advisers have found lacking in the past.